-Pretrial Stipulation: Respondent cooperated by entering into this Stipulation to resolve this matter before trial.
+Pre-filing Stipulation: Respondent admitted to the misconduct and entered into this stipulation to fully resolve this matter.
+Respondent's cooperation at this early stage has saved the State Bar significant resources and time.
 (Silva-Vidor v.
 State Bar (1989) 49 Cal.3d 1071, 1079 [where mitigative credit was given for entering into a stipulation as to facts and culpability].)